All Stanford websites and applications must abide by these standards and policies.

-The official Stanford/department logo (shown above in the local header image) should link back to your school, department, unit website’s homepage.
+The official Stanford/department logo (shown above in the local header image) should link to your school, department, unit, institute, center, or lab website’s homepage.
 Changing where this mark links to will lead to usability and accessibility issues for your users.

 The local search is embedded in the top right of the local header.
 It should have a field label and its placeholder text, if any, should have sufficient color contrast.
 See the three examples above.

 The Site Main Navigation sits below the Department Logo Link and Local Search and can be positioned left, center, or right aligned (see demo on the Decanter website).